| Catalog 2019

 following month.
 In the event of excessive absences, the instructor will drop a

-student from the course.
-If a student does not return to restart the program or to
+at the discretion of the instructor.
+If a student does not return to restart the program

-make up the days missed, they will be dropped for the course and not allowed to
+or to make up the days missed, they will be dropped from the course and not

-return.
-A refund will be given after the student follows the refund policy protocol.
+allowed to return.
+A refund will be given after the student follows the refund policy

+protocol.
 The student is required to attend all days of class and externship.
-If for any reason
+If for any

-the student cannot attend all days due to extenuating circumstances beyond the
+reason the student cannot attend all days due to extenuating circumstances beyond

 LEAVE OF ABSENCE: The student can request a leave-of-absence for a period up to